-11. Respondent has selected a supervising contractor known as AECOM to perform the Work at the Site.
-Respondent has provided U.S. EPA with the qualifications of AECOM.
-If Respondent contracts with any other contractor(s) or subcontractor(s) to perform Work, Respondent must provide notice of the name(s) and qualification(s) of such person(s) at least 5 business days prior to commencement of such Work.
-U.S. EPA retains the right to disapprove of any or all of the contractors and/or subcontractors retained by Respondent.
-If U.S. EPA disapproves of a selected contractor, Respondent shall retain a different contractor and shall notify U.S. EPA of that contractor's name and qualifications within 3 business days of U.S. EPA's disapproval.
-The supervising contractor must demonstrate compliance with ANSI/ASQC E-4-1994, "Specifications and Guidelines for Quality Systems for Environmental Data Collection and Environmental Technology Programs" (American National Standard, January 5, 1995), by submitting a copy of the contractor's Quality Management Plan ("QMP").
-The QMP should be prepared consistent with "EPA Requirements for Quality Management Plans (QA/R-2)" (EPA/240/B0-1/002), or equivalent documentation as required by U.S. EPA.
+11. Respondent has selected a supervising contractor known as STS Consultants Ltd. ("STS") to perform the Work.
+Respondent has provided U.S. EPA with the qualifications of STS Consultants, Ltd. The Respondent shall also notify U.S. EPA of the name(s) and qualification(s) of any other contractor(s) or subcontractor(s) retained to perform the Work at least fifteen (15) days prior to commencement of such Work.
+U.S. EPA retains the right to disapprove of any or all of the contractors and/or subcontractors retained by the Respondent shall retain a different contractor and shall notify U.S. EPA of that contractor's name and qualifications within fifteen (15) days of U.S. EPA's disapproval.
+STS must demonstrate compliance with ANSI/ASQC E-4-1994, "Specifications and Guidelines for Quality Systems for Environmental Data Collection and Environmental Technology Programs" (American National Standard, January 5, 1995), by submitting a copy of the proposed contractor's Quality Management Plan ("QMP").
+The QMP should be prepared in accordance with "EPA Requirements for Quality Management Plans (QA/R-2)" (EPA/240/B0-1/002), or equivalent documentation as required by U.S. EPA

-12. Respondent has designated Steve Kornder of AECOM as the Project Coordinator who shall be responsible for administration of all actions by Respondent required by this Settlement Agreement.
+12. Respondent has designated Dr. Steven C. Kornder as the Project Coordinator who shall be responsible for administration of all actions by Respondent required by this Settlement Agreement.
 To the greatest extent possible, the Project Coordinator shall be present on Site or readily available during Site work.
 U.S. EPA retains the right to disapprove of any subsequent designated Project Coordinator.
-If U.S. EPA disapproves of a designated Project Coordinator, Respondent shall retain a different Project Coordinator and shall notify U.S. EPA of that person's name, address, telephone number, and qualifications within 4 business days following U.S. EPA's disapproval.
+If U.S. EPA disapproves of a designated Project Coordinator, Respondent shall retain a different Project Coordinator and shall notify U.S. EPA of that person's name, address, telephone number, and qualifications within 5 business days following U.S. EPA's disapproval.
 Receipt by Respondent's Project Coordinator of any notice or communication from U.S. EPA relating to this Settlement Agreement shall constitute receipt by Respondent.

-13. U.S. EPA has designated Verneta Simon of the Emergency Response Branch, Region 5, as its On-Scene Coordinator ("OSC") and Gene Jablonowski, Remedial Project Manager, of the Remedial Response Branch, Region 5 as its alternate OSC.
-Except as otherwise provided in this Settlement Agreement, Respondent shall direct all submissions required by this Settlement Agreement to the OSCs in accordance with Section XXIX Notices and Submissions.
+13. U.S. EPA has designated Verneta Simon of the Emergency Response Branch, Region 5, as its On-Scene Coordinator ("OSC").
+Except as otherwise provided in this Settlement Agreement, Respondent shall direct all submissions required by this Settlement Agreement to the OSC in accordance with Section XXVIII Notices and Submissions.
 Respondent is encouraged to make its submissions to U.S. EPA on recycled paper (which includes significant post consumer waste paper content where possible) and using two-sided copies.

-14. U.S. EPA and Respondent shall have the right, subject to Paragraph 11, to change their respective designated OSCs or Project Coordinator.
+14. U.S. EPA and Respondent shall have the right, subject to Paragraph 12, to change their respective designated OSC or Project Coordinator.
 U.S. EPA shall notify the Respondent, and Respondent shall notify U.S. EPA, as early as possible before such a change is made, but in no case less than 24 hours before such a change.
 The initial notification may be made orally but it shall be promptly followed by a written notice.